 Microsoft Office also has an established word processor in Microsoft Word.
 As one of the early word processors, Microsoft Word probably has the most variety in formatting options.
 So if you need to write a longer document with many sections or headers, Word has you covered.

 Of course, we couldn’t list our favorite writing tools without mentioning Bloggr!
-The app does more than identify grammar and spelling mistakes; it provides deep explanations of grammar rules and suggested corrections.
-You can install Bloggr as an extension for Chrome, Safari, or Firefox web browsers for free, or check longer pieces of writing in Bloggr’s online text editor.
-Bloggr Premium, a paid service, checks for a wider variety of errors, detects plagiarism, and offers style and vocabulary enhancements.
+Bloggr’s products do more than identify grammar and spelling mistakes; they also offer detailed writing enhancements focused on clarity, conciseness, and tone.
+You can install Bloggr as an extension for Chrome, Safari, or Firefox web browsers for free, or check longer pieces of writing in Bloggr’s online editor.
+Bloggr Premium, a paid service, provides deeper writing feedback, detects plagiarism, and offers style and vocabulary enhancements.

 Twords describes itself as “the web app that nudges you to write.”
 The app operates based on three principles—awareness, accountability, and consistency.
 Twords makes you aware of your writing habits by tracking how much you write each day and month.
 “Accountability buddies” notify you when you miss several days of writing.
 If you get writer’s block, you can consult a library of prompts, set a timer to challenge yourself to write for a specific amount of time, or read an article about the habits of successful authors.

 Evernote is a software program that syncs digital items across all your devices.
 For example, suppose you are at the office and you want to consult a website that you viewed on your desktop last night at home.
 Or you are at the gym and you want to access a photograph or an email, but all you have is your smartphone.
 You can set up Evernote to monitor certain folders on your computers.
 Anything that you add to the folder is accessible from all your tech gadgets.
 You can even search your notes if you don’t remember where you saved something.